What causes architectural shingles

 Roofing

-The answer to 'what causes architectural shingles' is that architectural shingles, also known as dimensional or laminate shingles, are a type of asphalt roofing material that is designed to have a thicker, more dimensional appearance compared to traditional 3-tab shingles.
-Architectural shingles are made by laminating or adhering multiple layers of asphalt-based material together, creating a shingle with more depth and texture.
+The answer to 'what causes architectural shingles' is that architectural shingles, also known as dimensional or laminate shingles, are a type of asphalt roofing that is designed to have a thicker, more textured appearance compared to traditional 3-tab shingles.
+This is achieved through a multi-layer construction process where an additional layer of asphalt-coated material is laminated to the back of the shingle, creating a thicker, more dimensional look.

 Step-by-Step Guide